 Choice is not tangible, although we value it very much.
 It can have a paradoxical quality to it as well.
 In our indulgence of choosing, we are consuming it, and losing it.
 At a subconscious level, maybe this is part of the reason some fairly rudimentary decisions become very difficult to actually decide.
 Our primitive brain may be trying to hold onto that prospect of a choice, in an attempt to preserve the ethereal quality of its abstract notion.
 And then there’s that subconscious recognition that sometimes choice means sacrifice.
 At some level, that may be true.
 At some point there may be no choice, but it’s hard to know when.
 That’s where the principle of a volitional delay in questions is so critical, when we have no other way of addressing a difficult question.

 The belief in a multiverse can give us the comfort that all choices, opportunities, missed chances, regrets, and hopes have, are, or will play out in some reality.
-The belief can act as a safety net to our underlying psyche; Comforting the stress tensors of and/or lubricating the decision making process.
+Is the multiverse real 2022?
+Can the multiverse exist?
+If it does, how many universes are in the multiverse and which multiverse are we in?
+The belief (we need to clearly distinguish it as a belief) can act as a safety net to our underlying psyche; Comforting the stress tensors of and/or lubricating the decision making process.
 These may seem like small stressors in the scheme of things, but it is argued by psychologists and philosophers that a buildup is often a contributing factor to a perceived “mid-life crisis”.
 The belief can, in addition to this parallel life conception, also offer an afterlife scenario.
 Most humans, and arguably most life forms, are biased to prefer life over death, and so the pursuit of life is the strive in preservation and reproduction.
 But with a belief in an afterlife, it becomes indefinite.
 These are clear desirous reasons why one would prefer it were true that the multiverse exists.
 It is mind bending, but more importantly, comforting.
 Preferences in certain philosophical areas such as these can dictate, and be a seed for, the formation of likened beliefs.

 Even the most scientific and logical minds have to grasp onto some form of belief: That which we cannot absolutely prove, but is a place holder in which fills some void in our understanding as a practical sense of our reasoning.
 There are many things which we don’t even fully recognize as being a belief because we understand them as fact, while being surrounded by others who unanimously agree.
 Of course, this description is very broad in that which it subjectifies, as well as those in which it is applied, but it cues the most astute to recognize that each of our knowledge bases contain mosaicked foundations of axiom-beliefs.